Weddings at The Old Vicarage Boutique Hotel are unique and Intimate.

 Or you can, of course, make your own games up like the guests here.
 There’s plenty of space to have a run around!

-Wedding photos inside at the Old Vicarage
+The wedding morning at the Old Vicarage

 After the “I do’s”, canapés and drinks reception, it’s into the beautifully set dining room with candelabra’s decorating the tables.
 The staff are meticulous each step of the way with their decor and you won’t be disappointed with it.